masa-ito/ProtoToPoisson/doc/source/howToMakeYourChanges.rst

 How to make your changes in ProtoToPoisson project
 ==================================

-**I'd really appreciate it if you would write code / document in this project for helping one to prototype their simulation model.**
+**I'd really appreciate it if you would write code in this project for helping one to prototype their simulation model.**